mutexre/BagIterator/README.md

 }
 ```

-The second iterator is random_insert_iterator which is similar to common output iterators like back_insert_iterator and front_insert_iterator.
-Unlike these iterator types random_insert_iterators insert elements at random positions inside a container.
-It allows us to write code like this:
+The second class is random_insert_iterator which is similar to common output iterator types like back_insert_iterator and front_insert_iterator.
+Random_insert_iterator insert elements at random positions inside a container using insert(iter, value) container member function.
+This class allows to write code like this:

 ```c++
 vector<string> src { "A", "B", "C", "D" };